Glass3988/Google-Advanced-Data-Analytics-Capstone/README.md

 Salifort Motors is experiencing employee attrition, leading to increased costs from recruiting, onboarding, and lost productivity.
 The objective of this project is to:

-- Identify key drivers of employee turnover
+- Identify key factors associated with employee turnover
 - Predict which employees are at risk of leaving
 - Recommend actionable strategies to reduce attrition